Mass Immersion Approach

 First—a series of self-contained articles that, when consumed in chronological order, will equip learners with everything they need to understand and apply the most efficient language acquisition techniques.
 Topics ranging from language acquisition theory, to psychology and motivation, to the nitty-gritty of obtaining media and creating flashcards, will all be explained in clear and straightforward language.

 And second—an extensive toolkit of apps and programs that help learners automate and optimize the language learning process.

-At the current moment MIA is still brand new, and a the majority of the content has not been created yet.
+At the current moment MIA is still brand new, and the majority of the content has not been created yet.
 What has been created can be found on the table of contents.
 You can also check the updates page for a list of the most recent content.
 Matt and Yoga’s YouTube channels, as well as the MIA Patreon Discord Server, are also great places to find more MIA-related content, tools and resources.

 We Need Your Help

 When it comes to language acquisition, we still don’t have all the answers; experimentation and feedback from community members is crucial for MIA’s further development.